Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Acknowledgements

-All algorithms are implemented based on the official GRPO codebase within the VeRL framework.
+\paragraph{Training settings} Generation batch size is set to $512$, and update batch size is set to $32$.
+The number of rollouts is set to $8$.
+Both the KL-divergence and entropy loss terms are removed in our experiments.
+Training is performed with top-p value of $1.0$ and temperature is $1.0$.
 We use a learning rate of 1e-6 without warm-up across all experiments.
-At each rollout step, we generate $8$ answers for each of $512$ sampled questions, then split the data into $16$ mini-batches and train the policy network for 16 gradient steps.
-Models are trained for at most $150$ rollout steps.
+At each rollout step, we generate $8$ rollouts for each of $512$ sampled questions with a mini-batch size of $32$ for updating policy model.
+Models are trained for at most $200$ rollout steps.
 Unless otherwise specified, we follow GRPO’s default design choices with token-level loss normalization without dynamic sampling and KL regularization.
+For Qwen2.5 series models, the maximum input length is $1024$ and the maximum output length is $3072$.
+For Qwen2.5-Coder series models in code editing task, the maximum input length is $4096$ and the maximum output length is $1024$.

-For all models, the maximum input length is 1024 and the maximum output length is 3072. \coloredtext{All methods save a checkpoint every $10$ steps, and the checkpoint achieving the highest AIME24 accuracy is selected for test.} All the experiments were conducted on H20 GPUs.
+\paragraph{Evaluation settings} Validation is performed with a top-p value of $0.7$ and temperature is $1.0$ across all models and test sets.
+We use Math-Verify and Qwen-Verify for both validation during training and final evaluation.
+All evaluations are \textit{zero-shot} with no additional prompts. \coloredtext{All methods save a checkpoint every $10$ steps, and the checkpoint achieving the highest AIME24 accuracy is selected for test.} All experiments were conducted on a cluster equipped with NVIDIA H20 GPUs.